joelpt/sublimetext-automatic-backups/README.md

 To change where the backups are stored, access the plugin's settings in `Preferences->Package Settings->Automatic Backups`.

-To see if it's working, open the console with the `View->Console` menu item.
+To see if it's working, open the console with the `View->Show Console` menu item.
 When you save a file, you should see a line like this, indicating that the file has been backed up:

     Backup saved to: d:/backups/C/autoexec-2008-03-22-22-22-46.bat